flash-forward-reviews/flash-forward-reviews.github.io/_posts/2025-02-16-Lost-Odyssey.md

 I almost focused my entire review on why Jansen sucks as a character.
 I would have delved into how other video game characters with this ‘womanizer’ archetype are written with so much more complexity and care (e.g., Junpei from _Persona 3_), but alas, I only had one day to write this review and not enough Jansen screenshots to illustrate everything that is wrong with him.

-But I’m at least happy to point out that reviewers were mixed on Jansen, with the Game Informer reviewer writing an excellent caption that reads: “The biggest problem here isn’t the dinosaur headbutt.
+At least the reviewers were mixed on Jansen, with the _Game Informer_ reviewer writing an excellent caption that reads: “The biggest problem here isn’t the dinosaur headbutt.
 It’s the fact that Jansen is in the party.
 You should ditch that Dork of the Year candidate as soon as possible.”

 {% include figure.html image="https://github.com/flash-forward-reviews/img3/blob/main/img/lostodyssey35.png?raw=true" caption="From Game Informer" alt="" %}{:target="_blank"}